Spectrum Analysis

 Display Spectra

-Viewing data is started using one of the following display ds commands.
+Viewing data is started using one of the following display commands.
 Once a picture is drawn the viewing field can be modified with single key strokes and mouse buttons actions.

 ds id [-ymax] Display spectrum with identification id.